CharanDhanireddy/HandyConnect/README.md

 ### Backend
 - Customer and vendor can see their aggregate rating on their profile
-- Customer gets OTP along with each booking in confirmed state to provide to vendor for verification
+- Customer gets OTP along with each booking in confirmed state to provide to vendor for verification at the time of starting a service
-- Vendor can use OTP given by a customer to move the service to in-progress (start the service)
+- Vendor can use OTP given by a customer to move the service to In-Progress (start the service)
-- Vendor can end the service i.e. mark the service as completed
+- Vendor can end the service i.e. mark the service as completed after completion of service
-- Added unit tests for sprint 4 backend changes
+- Added unit tests for sprint 4 backend changes and updated previous UTs according to Database changes
-- Updated Swagger
+- Updated Swagger and API documentation
 ---

 ## Sprint 3: